Bayesian Continual Learning via Spiking Neural Networks

 \subsection{Managing Uncertainty via Bayesian Learning}

-Training algorithms for SNNs have been overwhelmingly derived by following the \emph{frequentist} approach of minimizing the training loss \cite{bellec20eprop, kaiser2020decolle, zenke2018superspike, shrestha18slayer}.
+Training algorithms for SNNs have been overwhelmingly derived by following the \emph{frequentist} approach which consists in minimizing the training loss with respect to the model parameter vector \cite{bellec20eprop, kaiser2020decolle, zenke2018superspike, shrestha18slayer}.
 This is partly motivated by the dominance of frequentist learning, and associated software tools, in the literature on deep learning for conventional artificial neural networks (ANNs).
 Frequentist learning is well justified when enough data are available to make the training loss a good empirical approximation of the underlying population loss \cite{clayton21bernoulli}.
 When this condition is not satisfied, while the model's average accuracy may be satisfactory on test data, the decisions made by the trained model can be badly calibrated, often resulting in overconfident predictions \cite{nguyen15overconfidence, guo2017hierarchical}.
 The problem is particularly significant for decisions made on test data that differ significantly from the data observed during training -- a common occurrence for applications such as self-driving vehicles.
 Furthermore, the inability of frequentist learning to account for uncertainty limits its capacity to adapt to new tasks while retaining the capacity to operate on previous tasks \cite{ebrahimi20uncertaintyguided}.